computer-lab/computerlab.io/source/_posts/how-to-help-a-stringfoot-pigeon.md

 ### Further Reading, Resources, and Communities

-There are a number of online communities dedicated to helping out stringfoot pigeons, and more general groups where pigeon care experts can help you out in case you encounter a pigeon with other health problems.
+There are a number of online communities dedicated to helping out stringfoot pigeons, and other more general pigeon care groups where experts can help you out in case you encounter a pigeon with other health problems.
 You can learn a lot from resources like the case studies available at the New York Pigeon rescue club's string removal page below, or posts in the Palomacy Pigeon Rescue Facebook group.
 Good luck!

 New York Pigeon Rescue Central "Foot Squad" information page: http://nycprc.org/StringRemoval.html